twilio-professional-services/plugin-activities-css/README.md

 This plugin updates the styling of the User Activities Menu, adding vertical scrolling for long lists of Activities.

 ## Notice

-This plugin is no longer maintained as of September 23, 2022.
-Work to support this feature in Flex v2 has been transitioned to the [Twilio Professional Services Flex Project Template](https://github.com/twilio-professional-services/twilio-proserv-flex-project-template/tree/main/plugin-flex-ts-template-v2/src/feature-library/scrollable-activities).
+This plugin is no longer maintained as of October 17th, 2022.
+Work to maintain this feature in Flex V2 has been moved over to the [Flex Project Template](https://github.com/twilio-professional-services/twilio-proserv-flex-project-template) where it is an [optional feature](https://github.com/twilio-professional-services/twilio-proserv-flex-project-template/tree/main/plugin-flex-ts-template-v2/src/feature-library/scrollable-activities/README.md)

 ## Setup